In Turkey and Syria, outdated building methods all but assured disaster from a quake

 At the time, he says, "there was tremendous loss of life from pancaked buildings."

-Fast forward to Monday, and video of the destruction shows exactly this "pancaking" — the sudden collapse of multi-story buildings, as bystanders flee for their lives.
+Fast-forward to Monday, and video of the destruction shows exactly this "pancaking" — the sudden collapse of a multi-story building as bystanders flee for their lives.

 The region is one of the most earthquake-prone in the world, as it lies in an area where three tectonic plates meet.
 In addition to the 1999 quake that left more than 17,000 people dead, Turkey also experienced a major quake in 2011 that killed hundreds.

-This time around, the death toll already exceeds 3,400 in Turkey, with more than 1,500 more dead in neighboring Syria, where the infrastructure was already crumpling after years of civil war.
+This time around, the death toll already exceeds 5,400 in Turkey, with 1,800 more dead in neighboring Syria, where the infrastructure was already crumpling after years of civil war.

 In both countries, survivors may be under the rubble, but more bodies too — maybe many more — are likely to be found in the coming days under the debris left by an estimated 3,000 structures destroyed by the quake, according to a preliminary estimate by Turkish officials.